 The heat transfer surface in heat exchangers can be arranged in several forms.
 Heat exchangers are therefore also classified as:

 - Double pipe heat exchangers.
-Double pipe heat exchangers are cheap for both design and maintenance, making them a good choice for small industries.
-In these exchangers one fluid flows inside the tube and the other fluid flows on the outside.
-Although they are simple and cheap, their low efficiency coupled with the high space occupied in large scales, has led modern industries to use more efficient heat exchangers like shell and tube.
+Double pipe heat exchangers are cheap for design and maintenance, making them a good choice for small industries.
+One fluid flows inside the tube in these exchangers, and the other fluid flows outside.
+Although they are simple and cheap, their low efficiency coupled with the high space occupied in large scales has led modern industries to use more efficient heat exchangers like shells and tubes.

 - Shell and tube heat exchangers.
-Shell and tube heat exchangers in their various construction modifications are probably the most widespread and commonly used basic heat exchanger configuration in industry.
-Shell-and-tube heat exchangers are further classified according to the number of shell and tube passes involved.
+In their various construction modifications, shell and tube heat exchangers are probably the most widespread and commonly used basic heat exchanger configuration in the industry.
+Shell-and-tube heat exchangers are classified according to the number of shell and tube passes involved.
 Shell and tube heat exchangers are typically used for high-pressure applications (with pressures greater than 30 bar and temperatures greater than 260 °C).
-This is because the shell and tube heat exchangers can withstand high pressures due to their shape.
-In this type of heat exchanger, a number of small bore pipes are fitted between two tube plates and primary fluid flows through these tubes.
-The tube bundle is placed inside a shell and the secondary fluid flows through the shell and over the surface of the tubes.
-In nuclear engineering, this design of heat exchangers is widely used as in case of steam generator, which are used to convert feedwater into steam from heat produced in a nuclear reactor core.
-To increase the amount of heat transferred and the power generated, the heat exchange surface must be maximized.
+The shell and tube heat exchangers can withstand high pressures due to their shape.
+In this type of heat exchanger, several small bore pipes are fitted between two tube plates, and primary fluid flows through these tubes.
+The tube bundle is placed inside a shell, and the secondary fluid flows through the shell and over the surface of the tubes.
+In nuclear engineering, this design of heat exchangers is widely used, as in the case of steam generators, which are used to convert feedwater into steam from heat produced in a nuclear reactor core.
+The heat exchange surface must be maximized to increase the amount of heat transferred and the power generated.
 This is obtained by using tubes.
-Each steam generator can contain anywhere from 3,000 to 16,000 tubes, each about 19mm diameter.
+Each steam generator can contain anywhere from 3,000 to 16,000 tubes, about 19mm in diameter.